stoyan/Sultans-of-Speed/sultans.md

 == Alexander Podelko
 http://alexanderpodelko.com/blog/
 http://calendar.perfplanet.com/photos/alex.jpg
 The last fourteen years <a href=" http://alexanderpodelko.com/blog/">Alex Podelko</a> (<a href="https://twitter.com/apodelko">@apodelko</a>) worked as a performance engineer and architect for several companies.
 Currently he is Consulting Member of Technical Staff at Oracle, responsible for performance testing and optimization of Hyperion products.
 Alex currently serves as a director for <a href="http://cmg.org">the Computer Measurement Group (CMG)</a>.
-He maintains <a href="http://www.alexanderpodelko.com">a collection of performance-related links and documents</a>.
+He maintains <a href="http://www.alexanderpodelko.com">a collection of performance-related links and documents.

 == Buddy Brewer
 http://www.lognormal.com/